Hong Kong Marathon: 2010–present

 A 24-year-old male Ng Cheuk-yue from the 2015 race died of an unknown cause in a hospital after a heart attack and then head injury just one hundred metres away from the finish line.
 A 49-year-old male runner is currently in a hospital after falling ill at the Tsing Ma Bridge.
 Ethiopian runner Sentayehu Merga Ejigu won the men's race with two hours, thirteen minutes, and forty-six seconds; North Korean runner Kim Hye-gyong won the woman's race with two hours, thirty-one minutes, and forty-six seconds.
 Thirty more people were hospitalised: three serious, nineteen stable, and eight discharged.

 The (20th) Hong Kong Marathon (2016) had the first Official Theme Song of the race - Life And Marathon sung by Hong Kong singer Eason Chan, being recorded on his newest album Getting Ready (準備中) released on 10 July 2015, and Eason was formally invited to participate on this race with being granted "Standard Chartered Hong Kong Marathon VIP Pass" by Standard Chartered Bank and Hong Kong Amateur Athletic Association.

 The 2017 course omitted the Tsing Ma Bridge due to complaints by motorists.
 After omitting it again in 2018, race organizers stated that it was unlikely to ever return to the marathon course.

 In 2019, a new course record of 2:09:21 was set by Barnabas Kiptum.

 The 2020 edition originally scheduled in February was cancelled due to the COVID-19 pandemic.

 Similarly, the 2021 edition of the race, originally scheduled for January, was postponed to due to the pandemic.
 The marathon was won by Christy Yiu and Wong Kai-lok, both from Hong Kong.
 Wong won by four seconds in his debut marathon, which he ran against the advice of his doctors, after having taken two years to recover from a serious knee injury.
 As this was the first edition of the race held since the pandemic began, the number of participants was reduced by about 75 percent, and no overseas runners were invited.
 As this was also the first edition held since the implementation of the Hong Kong National Security Law, runners were warned against making political statements, and some runners reported being banned from the race due to wearing apparel containing the words "Hong Kong".
-(Note: During a press conference with marathon organisers, one media representative asked if the race was going to be renamed "Standard Chartered Marathon", dropping the words "Hong Kong".)
+(Note: During a press conference with marathon organisers, one media representative asked if the race was going to be renamed "Standard Chartered Marathon", dropping the words "Hong Kong".)At the time, the Commissioner for Sports was Yang Deqiang.